Restream/reindexer/float_vector.md

 When searching by `hnsw` index, you can additionally specify the `ef` parameter.
 Increasing this parameter allows you to get a higher quality result (recall rate), but at the same time slows down the search.
 See description [here](https://github.com/nmslib/hnswlib/blob/master/ALGO_PARAMS.md#search-parameters).
-Optional, minimum and default values ​​are `k`.
+Optional, minimum and default values are `k`.

 When searching by `ivf` index, you can additionally specify the `nprobe` parameter - the number of clusters to be looked at during the search.
 Increasing this parameter allows you to get a higher quality result (recall rate), but at the same time slows down the search.